ImtiazVision/Artificial-Intelligence-Introduction-/Machine_Learning_vs_Data_Science.md

 ### Data Science :

 **Data Science** : The scope of data science is the extraction of information and insights from data.
+Data science answers the following questions :

+  - What type of knowledge?
+  - How is insight obtained?
+  - Which actionable choice is made?

 ### Deep Learning :